mguindin/titan-rexster/README.md

 [Rexster](https://github.com/tinkerpop/rexster/wiki) is a service that provides protocols for accessing a graph database.
 Currently it supports two protocols:
 	- REST over HTTP: Human-readable and good for testing
-	- RexPro: Binary Protocol for performence
+	- RexPro: Binary Protocol for performance

 If you'd like to avoid vendor lock-in, then I'd recommend using Rexster as the API for accessing your Graph database.
 It has support for popular graph databases,